evolutionleo/Warp/README.md

 - [Platformer Example](https://github.com/evolutionleo/StreamGame)

 # Installing
+### \[New!\] Client + Server
+- You need to have [NodeJS](https://nodejs.org/en/) and [npm](https://npmjs.org) installed
+- Run `npx create-gmof-app` in the console
+- Follow the instructions, select the templates for the Client and the Server
+- Done!
+It will automatically pull everything from the [latest release](https://github.com/evolutionleo/GM-Online-Framework/releases/latest)

 ### Client-side
 - Install .yymps from the latest [release](https://github.com/evolutionleo/GM-Online-Framework/releases/latest)
 - Import it to your project using Local Package system *(you can also choose to include the Demo)*